benhoyt/benhoyt.github.com/writings/2020-06-15-more-google-analytics-alternatives.md

 <p>Even though Matomo is the most popular open-source analytics tool and
-has been around the longest, it's still only used <a href="https://trends.builtwith.com/analytics/Matomo">on 1.4%</a> of the top one million web sites, roughly one-fiftieth of GA's market share &mdash;
+has been around the longest, it's still only used <a href="https://trends.builtwith.com/analytics/Matomo">on 1.4%</a> of the top one million web sites, roughly 2% of GA's market share &mdash;
 it's hard for even well-known open-source software to compete with the
 $600-billion gorilla.</p>